jethro-swan/SLATE/glossary.md

   This also means that the _agent_ can easily see the balance of each _account_ alongside its **currency** and the **identity** that _owns_it.

-A new term has just bee introduced:
+A new term has just been introduced:

 - A _steward_ is one of a set of **(**login**)** identities** sharing responsibility for the governance or maintenance of a **namespace** or